ronen-g-aniti/potential-field-optimization/README.md

 # Potential Field Path Planner

-This project implements a 3D potential field path planner for robotics applications.
+This project involves the design, build, testing, and optimization of a 3D potential field path planner for robotics applications.
 The planner navigates a robot from a start position to a goal position while avoiding obstacles using attractive and repulsive forces.
 This project showcases my engineering and programming skills and reflects my passion for robotics and learning.

-## Purpose

-The purpose of this project is to develop a potential field path planner that can efficiently navigate a robot in a 3D environment.
-The planner uses mathematical concepts to generate a path from a start position to a goal position while avoiding obstacles.
-This project is a learning exercise in robotics, path planning, and optimization.

 ## Features